ash-project/igniter/README.md

 For end-users, this means `mix igniter.install <package>`, which will _add it to your mix.exs automatically_ and then run that library's installer if it has one.
 Even when libraries don't have an installer, or use igniter, this behavior makes it useful to keep around.

-## State of the project

-This project is in early beta.
-There is _so much to add_!
-There are lots of DX/UX things to improve, but it does already provide some great utility.
-Contributions welcome!

 ## Limitations

 Right now, all files that are touched are formatted in their entirety.
 This may be a deal breaker for some users.
-I believe that we can solve this without changing the fundemental design of the project, but it is not a high priority in the early stages.
+I believe that we can solve this without changing the fundemental design of the project, but it is not a high priority.

 ## Installation